OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 | recursive    | boolean  | true      | Triggers the corresponding operation to be applied recursively to subfolders of the target(s).                                                                                                                                                                                                           |

-The remainder of this chapter will introduce methods of a DSU object that control file I/O operations, subdivided according to their purpose.
+<p style='text-align: justify;'>The remainder of this chapter will introduce methods of a DSU object that control file I/O operations, subdivided according to their purpose.</p>

 <p style="text-align:center"><b>Figure 2: Logical overview of file operation methods of DSU objects</b></p>